 Rhetorical moral authority is the form we tend to overlook.
 It arises because someone makes a good case.
 It is persuasive, and it therefore relies on an appeal to the rational faculty rather than an appeal to authority itself.
 Because our politics rely so heavily on slogan and emotional appeal, we tend to forget that argument is possible.

 Commentators who question the standing of the U.S. to judge Putin’s plan to annex Crimea are referring only to reputation.
 But the Western response has involved all three forms of moral authority.
 For example, when Pope Francis, in a comment seemingly directed at the crisis in Ukraine, called for Christians “to combat evil with the weapons of prayer, fasting and mercy,” he was speaking, at least within the Catholic community, with formal moral authority.
-The detailed arguments offered by German Chancellor Angela Merkel, President Barack Obama and others represent efforts to rally support through rhetorical moral authority.
+The detailed arguments Standoff in Ukraine German Chancellor Angela Merkel, President Barack Obama and others represent efforts to rally support through rhetorical moral authority.

 Besides, the argument that the U.S., due to its own actions, lacks moral authority winds up proving too much.
 The identical case was made against President John Kennedy’s right to protest Soviet leader Nikita Khrushchev’s installation of offensive nuclear missiles in Cuba in 1962: The U.S. had missiles near the borders of the Soviet Union, the sentiment ran, and therefore it should not criticize the Soviets for responding in kind.
 The government of South Africa also raised the argument during the apartheid era, insisting that the West in general, and the U.S. in particular, had no business lecturing anybody else on mistreating people of color.